robertmand/FAIR-DaSH/_episodes/ep4.md

 exercises: 10
 questions:
 - What is Zenodo?
-- How to publish data on Zenodo?
+- How to publish your data on Zenodo?
-- How publishing on Zenodo will align with FAIR?
+- How does publishing your data on Zenodo align with FAIR?
 objectives:
 - Illustrate how to FAIRify dataset in the absence of a FAIRification protocol
 keypoints: